lhallock/openarm-multisensor/README.md

 ### Parameter values

 Each of the supported optical flow tracking methods can be tuned via a number of hyperparameters, which can be modified via the static variables at the top of `run_tracking.py`.
-A full list of hyperparameters, descriptions, and values used in the publication above can be found [here](params.md).
+A full list of hyperparameters, descriptions, and values used in the publications above can be found [here](params.md).

 ---